birostris/PelletsPi/README.md

 # PelletsPi
-Pellets logger and webserver for Ariterm Biomatic 20i
+External pellets logger and webserver for Ariterm Biomatic 20i.

 The project constists of a data collector, a webserver and a website visualizing the data The project is under development and no responsibility is taken that it works perfect or does no harm to the raspberry in the Ariterm boiler.

 Even though this readme is written in english - the website shown in this project is purely in swedish.

 # Usage
-In two different screens:
+The data collector and webserver scripts are separated because of development and testing conveniences.

+I use these scripts on a Raspberry PI running.
+Run the scripts in two different screens.
-* start the collector: `python3 pellets.py 192.168.2.204 logger@BM20Pxxxxxx your_pwd_on_boiler`
+1. start the collector: `python3 pellets.py 192.168.2.204 logger@BM20Pxxxxxx your_pwd_on_boiler`
-* start the webserver: `python3 server.py`
+2. start the webserver: `python3 server.py`
+3. Browse to website: `http://localhost:8080/web/pellets.html` or `http://xxx.xxx.xxx:8080/web/pellets.html` where xxx.xxx.xxx is the ip to the webserver.

 Both pellets.py and server.py have --help or -h command line help to show more options.